Skip to main content

 Speaker Disclosures:

-Financial: Margaret Danforth has an employment relationship with Duke University Medical Center.
+Financial: Margaret Danforth is the founder and director of Triangle CBT-I, PLLC.
 She receives a speaking honorarium and recording royalties from PESI, Inc. She has no relevant financial relationships with ineligible organizations.

 Non-financial: Margaret Danforth is a member of the Association for Behavioral and Cognitive Therapies and the Society of Behavioral Sleep Medicine.